rancher/rancher.github.io/rancher/v1.6/en/rancher-services/storage-service/rancher-nfs/index.md

 ### Using Rancher NFS with AWS EFS

-After Creating an EFS file system on AWS, you can launch Rancher NFS to use this EFS file system, however since EFS is only reachable internally, only EC2 instances in the same AZ can reach this EFS, so EC2 instances should be added to rancher prior to creating the machine driver.
+After creating an EFS file system on AWS, you can launch the Rancher NFS driver to use this EFS file system.
+Since Amazon EFS is only reachable internally, only EC2 instances in the same availability zone can reach this EFS, therefore EC2 instances should be added to Rancher prior to creating the storage driver.

 You can launch Rancher NFS with the following options for example: